-Since its inception, Muhibbah has established a track record as an international engineering construction company playing an integral role as an integrated solutions provider for maritime, oil and gas, and infrastructure projects in both local and global markets.
+Since its inception, Muhibbah has established its track record as an international engineering construction company and integrated solutions provider for maritime, oil and gas, and infrastructure projects in both local and global markets.

-The Group owns a Bursa Malaysia Main Market listed crane manufacturing subsidiary, Favelle Favco Berhad ("Favco"), which provides one-stop solutions for specialised offshore oil and gas pedestal cranes as well as tower cranes for the global markets.
+Muhibbah owns a Bursa Malaysia Main Market listed crane manufacturing subsidiary, Favelle Favco Berhad ("Favco"), which provides one-stop solutions for specialised offshore oil and gas pedestal cranes as well as tower cranes for the global markets.